dimitri-nicolo/calico/networking/federation/services-controller.md

 ---

 Federated Services is a feature that provides cross-cluster service discovery for your local cluster.
-It uses the separately installable Federated Services Controller to provide cross-cluster service discovery.
+It uses the separately enabled Federated Services Controller to provide cross-cluster service discovery.
 It is expected that this will be used in conjunction with federated endpoint identity, although this controller is optional if you have an alternative service discovery mechanism.